tgirke/rcf/alerts.md

 ## Unexpected exceptions

+### 10:02AM, 13-Apr-17: UPS failure

+Our UPS unit went down some time last night causing a power failure on all systems.
+Jordan is bypassing the UPS to bring things back up in the next
+1-2 hours.
+Nationwide power will come in asap possible to repair the UPS.
+This failure has not resulted in any overheating problems since the AC units are running on a different power cricuit.

 For the most current information on short-term exceptions of the cluster please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
 Also see the Tweets window at the bottom of this and other pages of the HPCC website.
 Additional